-Introduced to Australia with the First Fleet, rabbits began to breed in plague proportions, especially in Tasmania.
-As early as 1827 the Colonial Times and Tasmanian Advertiser reported: ‘…the common rabbit is becoming so numerous throughout the colony, that they are running about on some large estates by the thousands.
+Rabbits had begun to breed in plague proportions in Tasmania as early as 1827.
+The Colonial Times and Tasmanian Advertiser reported: ‘…the common rabbit is becoming so numerous throughout the colony, that they are running about on some large estates by the thousands.
 We understand that there are no rabbits whatever in the elder colony [New South Wales].’
 Well, if this were true, New South Wales soon caught up!

 The following recipe was passed on to me by my mother’s sister Leah, shortly before she died.
 I suspect this was the first time it had ever been written down.